Mallorca Luxury Yacht Charter and Boat Rental Guide

 The airport in Mallorca is modern, large and efficient.
 You'll generally have no problem getting to the island.
 Once there, the Palma port is a quick and easy cab ride from the airport.
 Transfers can be arranged, but are generally not necessary.
 Taxis are generally inexpensive on Mallorca and there's no need to bargain with the taxi driver as the fees are regulated.

 Mallorca is blessed with a warm and pleasant climate, making it an excellent charter destination most months of the year.
-The climate is typically Mediterranean, with hot and dry summers and autumn/winter rains.
+The climate is typical of the Mediterranean, with hot and dry summers and autumn/winter rains.
 Most of the island receives between 45 cm and 65 cm of rain over the year, most of which falls between September and November.
 Most of the rain that falls is concentrated within a few days of precipitation, with some very heavy rains in autumn and lighter rains over the rest of the year.

 Excluding the high mountain areas, the average annual temperature is between 16ºC and 18ºC, with a maximum summer average of 29-31ºC and a minimum average winter night-time temperature of 5-9ºC.
 Mallorca's sea breeze is known as the Embat; a typical daily onshore wind resulting from the sun heating the land more than the water.

 Mallorca is truly is one of the world's best charter destinations.
-Boatbookings knows the region and boats, and can find you the ideal charter yacht, be it Super or Mega Yacht, crewed, sail, motor or catamaran.
+Boatbookings knows the region and boats and can find you the ideal charter yacht, be it Super or Mega Yacht, crewed, sail, motor or catamaran.
 Click here to see our Mallorca Charter Yachts or simply contact us and we'll recommend the best boat for you.